Friends of the Desert Outdoor Center at Lake Pleasant - Education, Recreation, and Inspiration

 Grades: K-12

 This class is designed as an interpretive and recreational hike.
 Students will learn geology, animal signs, plant names, history, and ecology along a designated trail.
-For grades K-2 this class will consist of a shorter hike that emphasizes the shapes, sounds, and colors of the desert.
+For grades K-2 this class wil consist of a shorter hike that emphasizes the shapes, sounds, and colors of the desert.

 In Cold Blood